ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

 ## Changing the VG's name

 The VG you have in your VM's LVM structure is the same one defined in your Debian VM template, meaning that it was made correlative to the hostname of the original system.
 This is not an issue per se, but it is better to give the VG's name a string that correlates with the VM.
-Since this VM will become a template for all the VMs you'll use as K3s nodes, lets give the VG the name `k3snode-vg`.
-It's generic but still more meaningful for all the K3s nodes you'll create later than the `debiantpl-vg` string.
+Since this VM is going to be the template for all the VMs you will use as K3s nodes, lets give the VG the name `k3snode-vg`.
+It is generic but still more meaningful than the `debiantpl-vg` string  for all the K3s nodes you have to create later.

 > [!WARNING]
 > **This procedure affects your VM's filesystem**\
 > Although this is not a difficult procedure, follow all the next steps carefully, or you may end messing up your VM's filesystem!

-1. Using the `vgrename` command, rename the VG with the suggested name `k3snode-vg`.
+1. Using the `vgrename` command, rename the VG with the suggested name `k3snode-vg`:

     ~~~sh
     $ sudo vgrename debiantpl-vg k3snode-vg
       Volume group "debiantpl-vg" successfully renamed to "k3snode-vg"
     ~~~

-    Verify with `vgs` that the renaming has been done.
+    Verify with `vgs` that the renaming has been done:

     ~~~sh
     $ sudo vgs